 Note that observations close to zenith during meridian crossing should be avoided, because of fast tracking speeds that do not allow proper background cancelation through nodding.
-Questions related to the VISIR Phase1 and Phase 2 observing preparation should be directed to the User Support Department (usd-help@eso.org).
+Questions related to the VISIR Phase1 and Phase 2 observing preparation should be directed to the ESO Operations Helpdesk either directly at https://support.eso.org/ or by email to usd-help@eso.org.